aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/0-prerequisites/README.md

 * An AWS account with administrative level access

 WARNING!!
-This tutorial environment will exceed your free-usage tier.
+This workshop environment will exceed your free-usage tier.
 You will incur charges as a result of building this environment and executing the scripts included in this workshop.
 Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

 ---
 ### Create Amazon Virtual Private Clouds (Amazon VPC)